Eastern tube-nosed bat: Description

-A species of Pteropodidae, the fruit eating bats, the only Nyctimene bat to occur on mainland Australia.
+As a species of Pteropodidae, the fruit eating bats, it is the only Nyctimene bat to occur on mainland Australia.
 They are readily distinguished by the unusual nostrils that protrude from the short, broad and rounded muzzle.
 The ears and wing membranes exhibit many small contrasting spots of a yellow-green or pallid yellow colour, a characteristic also observed in the Torres species Nyctimene cephalotes.
 These spots are thought to serve as camouflage when the bats are resting during the day, but they have also found to be photoluminescent, a phenomenon not observed in other bat species, nor in captive specimens of the N. robinsoni.
 The colour of the pelage is russet to greyish shades of brown, greyer at the face and over the head, with a dark line extending down the back from the neck.
 The eyes are bright red when reflecting light.

 The measurements of the forearm are 65 to 70 millimetres, the head and body combined is from 82 to 93 mm and the length of the ear from base to tip is 16 to 20 mm.
 The average weight is 48 grams, for the recorded range of 42 to 56 grams for individuals.
 The dentition is adapted to its frugivorous diet, lacking lower incisors and using the lower against the upper canines to consume fruits.
 Vocalisation is given in flight, when they emit a highly pitched 'seep' sound.